 Logitech MX Vertical vs Logitech Lift: Best Ergonomic Mouse

-Choosing between the Logitech MX Vertical and the Logitech Lift comes down to a single, critical factor: your hand size.
+In our testing, choosing between the Logitech MX Vertical and the Logitech Lift comes down to a single, critical factor: your hand size.
 While both ergonomic mice feature Logitech’s signature 57-degree vertical tilt to reduce wrist strain and forearm pronation, they cater to entirely different users.
 The MX Vertical is Logitech’s flagship ergonomic pointer built for medium to large hands, carrying a premium $99 price tag.
 The newer Lift, priced at $69, shrinks that exact same ergonomic blueprint down to accommodate small to medium hands.

 The MX Vertical is built for power users with hands measuring over 19 centimeters from wrist to fingertip.
 It offers USB-C charging and advanced precision tracking, making it ideal for large-handed desk workers needing all-day comfort.
 Conversely, the Lift targets the previously neglected demographic of users with hands smaller than 19 centimeters.
 It swaps the rechargeable battery for a single AA, introduces silent click switches, and crucially, offers a left-handed model—a massive win for southpaws seeking relief from traditional horizontal mice.